Raising Bilingual Children – Mistakes Parents Make

 5. Not being Consistent

-One of the main mistakes parents make is not being consistent.
+One of the main mistakes parents make when raising bilingual children is not being consistent.
 If you have a plan, make sure you stick to it.
-Whichever language strategy you use, whether it be OPOL, Minority Language At Home or another, be consistent with it.
+Whichever language strategy you use, whether it be OPOL, Minority Language At Home or another method, be consistent with it.
 Just like anything in life, practice makes perfect.

 6. Thinking it is too late